gingerchew/astro-word-loader/README.md

 I'd like to get that working before a final release is done.

+## TODO

+- [ ] Images
+    - Currently images in word docs seem to be converted to a data-uri
+    - Add in loading and decoding attributes
+    - Sizing with Astro's `<Image />` component?
+    - Other performance enhancements
+    - Currently (12/18/24) sample4 takes too long to load for pagespeed to generate recommendations
+- [ ] Better style map interface
+- [ ] Performance testing?

 ## Thanks

 - Mammoth and [Mammoth.js](https://github.com/mwilliamson/mammoth.js) specifically for powering this loader